Villa del Poggio Imperiale: Post-Risorgimento

 On 5 March 1860, Tuscany voted in a referendum to join the Kingdom of Sardinia.
 This was an important step in the unification of Italy (Risorgimento) which was to follow shortly.
 In 1865, Florence became for a brief period the capital of a united Italy.
-The Palazzo Pitti became the Italian royal palace.
+The Palazzo Pitti became the main Italian royal palace.
 The new King of Italy, Victor Emmanuel II, with many palaces at his disposal and an obligation to travel across Italy in the interests of the unification, had little need for a second large palace, such as Villa del Poggio Imperiale, in such close proximity to the Palazzo Pitti.

 The unwanted and, by now, fairly neglected villa, now in the ownership of the state, became an exclusive girls' boarding school, the Istituto Statale della Ss.
 Annunziata.
 The school had been founded under the patronage of Leopold II and his wife, Maria Anna of Saxony in 1823 to provide education for the daughters of the Florentine nobility.
 Its original home in the "Via della Scala" in the centre of the city was required for government offices, so in 1865 a simple exchange was made.
 The school has occupied the building ever since.
 In January 2004, the school's use of the villa was formalized in an official government announcement that granted the school free use of the state-owned property in perpetuity.
 Only the state rooms, some of them with frescoes by Matteo Rosselli, are open by appointment to the public.